sthbrx/sthbrx.github.io/content/blog/2017-02-13-high-power-lustre.markdown

 	                  ^~~~~~~~~~~
     /home/dja/dev/lustre-release/debian/tmp/modules-deb/usr_src/modules/lustre/lustre/llite/dcache.c:387:22: note: (near initialization for ‘ll_d_ops.d_compare’)

-I figured this was probably because Ubuntu 16.10 has a 4.8 kernel, and Ubutu 16.04 has a 4.4 kernel.
+I figured this was probably because Ubuntu 16.10 has a 4.8 kernel, and Ubuntu 16.04 has a 4.4 kernel.
 Sure enough, when I fired up a 16.04 x86_64 VM with a 4.4 kernel, I was able to build an install fine.

 Connecting didn't work first time - the guest failed to mount, but I did get the following helpful error on the server: